Position: Epistemic uncertainty estimation methods are fundamentally incomplete: Introduction

 \section{Introduction}

-Uncertainty estimation in machine learning has emerged as an important tool to understand the reliability of a model's predictions.
-In supervised learning, one often distinguishes between two types of uncertainty: aleatoric and epistemic uncertainty \cite{kendall2017uncertainties,hullermeier2021aleatoric}.
-Assuming that the ground truth data generating process can be described by a conditional probability distribution $p(y| \vec{x})$, aleatoric uncertainty reflects the inherent randomness of it, and is hence irreducible.
+Uncertainty estimation in machine learning is essential for assessing the reliability of model predictions.
+In recent supervised learning research, one often distinguishes between two types of uncertainty: aleatoric and epistemic uncertainty \cite{kendall2017uncertainties,hullermeier2021aleatoric}.
+Assuming that the ground truth data-generating process can be described by a conditional probability distribution $p(y| \vec{x})$, aleatoric uncertainty reflects the inherent randomness of this distribution, and is hence irreducible.
 Epistemic uncertainty, on the other hand, appears because the unknown $p(y| \vec{x})$ needs to be estimated using data.
-As a result, epistemic uncertainty can in principle be reduced by collecting more data, improving model specification, or changing the learning algorithm.
-While the correct \textit{disentanglement} \cite{depeweg2018decomposition,valdenegro2022deeper} of these two types of uncertainty is crucial not only for model interpretability, but also for tasks like out-of-distribution detection \cite{hendrycks2017baseline} and active learning \cite{gal2017deep}, it is far from trivial.
-Recent works show that using common methods of disentanglement in classification like the information-theoretic decomposition \cite{depeweg2018decomposition} not only is theoretically questionable \cite{wimmer2023quantifying}, but can also lead to almost perfectly correlated aleatoric and epistemic uncertainty estimates \cite{mucsanyi2024benchmarking}.
-In regression, common disentanglement methods like the variance-based decomposition \cite{lakshminarayanan2017simple,depeweg2018decomposition,sale2023second} are often used in practice \cite{lakshminarayanan2017simple,sluijterman2024evaluate,amini2020deep}, but a thorough theoretical analysis of \textit{how well} aleatoric and epistemic uncertainty are represented is still missing.
-Our main goal in this study is therefore to raise three main concerns:
+As a result, epistemic uncertainty can be reduced by collecting more data, improving model specification, or changing the learning algorithm.
+While the correct \textit{disentanglement} \cite{depeweg2018decomposition,valdenegro2022deeper} of these two types of uncertainty is crucial for model interpretability, and for downstream tasks such as out-of-distribution detection \cite{hendrycks2017baseline} and active learning \cite{gal2017deep}, it is far from trivial.